paulasquin/room_classification_from_scratch_cnn/README.md

 The predict.py script will scan all the models you have trained and will propose you to select one.
 Enter the number of the model you want to use and press enter.

-You will obtained an ouput like :
+You will obtain an ouput like :
     Bathroom : 0.013430%
     Bedroom : 99.986410%
     Kitchen : 0.000010%
     Living Room : 0.000150%

-Once your model fit your expectations, feel free to change the code of predit.py to make it automaticely choose the model you want.
+Once your model fit your expectations, feel free to change the code of predit.py to make it automatically choose the model you want.